lougoncharenko/florida-springs-api/docs/README.md

 # Florida Springs API

 ## Purpose of this API
-The purpose of this API is to fetch data related to springs in Florida
+The purpose of this API is to fetch data related to springs in Florida.

 ## To use the API
-To use the API please use the sign in route for authentication
+To use the API please use the [sign in route](http://localhost:3000/sign-up) for authentication

+## Current Spring Data:
+- Rainbow Spring
+- Weeki Wachee Springs
+- Silver Springs
+- Ichetucknee Springs

 ## API Endpoints: